-- NWG Bullies – This breeder has been breeding top quality dogs for 10 years.
+- NWG Bullies – This breeder has been breeding top-quality dogs for ten years.
 They offer a health guarantee, as well as a purchase agreement with each puppy, which is very important if you want to purchase a healthy Exotic Bully.
-Their dogs are also registered to the UKC, USBR, BBCR, ABKC and are all eligible for registry with other Bully clubs.
+Their dogs are also registered with the UKC, USBR, BBCR, and ABKC and are all eligible for registry with other Bully clubs.

 On the other hand, if you want to try adopting a Bully instead of buying one, you may want to check these places I’ve listed below: